Secure your seat for the 2025/2026 season – presales have just begun.

 The choir has earned the highest acclaim in the oratorio and cantata repertoire, performing with the world’s most famous orchestras.
 In this country, they collaborate regularly with the Czech Philharmonic and the Prague Philharmonia.
 They also perform opera as the choir-in-residence of the opera festival in Bregenz, Austria.

-This season, they will appear at four choral concerts of their own, with programmes focusing mainly on difficult, lesser-known works of the choral repertoire.
-Again this year they will be devoting themselves to educational projects: for voice students, they are organising the Academy of Choral Singing, and for young children there is a cycle of educational concerts.
+Programmes focusing mainly on difficult, lesser-known works of the choral repertoire.
+For voice students, they are organising the Academy of Choral Singing, and for young children there is a cycle of educational concerts.

 The choir has been honoured with the 2018 Classic Prague Award and the 2022 Antonín Dvořák Prize.